 For most air source heat pump water heaters, including thermal storage is a necessity.
 Its main function is to match the intermittent heat load with the continuous output of a heat pump.
-However, the following issues can be addressed and additional advantages can be realised if suitable sizing and control of the heat pump and thermal storage is implemented.
+However, the following issues can be addressed and additional advantages can be realised if suitable sizing and control of the heat pump and thermal storage is but only the stratified tank can supply useful energy implemented.